iSPIRT/depa-training/scenarios/brats/README.md

 ## Deploy on CCR

 In a more realistic scenario, these datasets will not be available in the clear to the TDC, and the TDC will be required to use a CCR for training her model.
 The following steps describe the process of sharing encrypted datasets with TDCs and setting up a CCR in Azure for training models.
 Please stay tuned for CCR on other cloud platforms.

 To deploy in Azure, you will need the following.

 - Docker Hub account to store container images.
-Alternatively, you can use pre-built images from the ```ispirt``` container registry.
+Alternatively, you can use pre-built images from the ```iSPIRT``` container registry.
 - [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) to store encryption keys and implement secure key release to CCR.
-You can either you Azure Key Vault Premium (lower cost), or [Azure Key Vault managed HSM](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/overview) for enhanced security.
-Please see instructions below on how to create and setup your AKV instance.
+You can either use Azure Key Vault Premium (lower cost), or [Azure Key Vault managed HSM](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/overview) for enhanced security.
+Please see instructions below on how to create and set up your AKV instance.
 - Valid Azure subscription with sufficient access to create key vault, storage accounts, storage containers, and Azure Container Instances (ACI).

-If you are using your own development environment instead of a dev container or codespaces, you will to install the following dependencies.
+If you are using your own development environment instead of a dev container or codespaces, you will need to install the following dependencies.

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux).
 - [Azure CLI Confidential containers extension](https://learn.microsoft.com/en-us/cli/azure/confcom?view=azure-cli-latest).
 After installing Azure CLI, you can install this extension using ```az extension add --name confcom -y```
 - [Go](https://go.dev/doc/install).
 Follow the instructions to install Go.
 After installing, ensure that the PATH environment variable is set to include ```go``` runtime.
 - ```jq```.
 You can install jq using ```sudo apt-get install -y jq```

 We will be creating the following resources as part of the deployment.

 - Azure Key Vault
 - Azure Storage account